yangping4271/dlai-course-downloader/README.md

 ## Notes and troubleshooting
 - Ensure Chrome is logged in and can play the lesson in a normal browser tab
-- Update yt-dlp if extraction fails: `yt-dlp -U`
+- If extraction fails, try running `uv run --with yt-dlp -- python -m yt_dlp -U` to update yt-dlp
 - Re-run the same command to resume interrupted downloads; the archive file prevents re-downloading completed items
-- If you use a non-default Chrome profile, make sure the logged-in profile is the default one used by `yt-dlp --cookies-from-browser chrome`
+- If you use a non-default Chrome profile, make sure the logged-in profile is the default one used by yt-dlp's `--cookies-from-browser chrome`

 ## Usage notice
 - This project is for personal learning and research only